549 Comments

 Why would Russia accept any ceasefire if it has to create an army that is capable of winning against Ukrainian army just to be offered negotiations on ceasefire.

-The moment West offers negotiations, is the moment West admits Ukraine is losing and there is no point in negotiations.
+The moment West offers negotiations, is the moment West admits Ukraine is losing, and then there is no point in negotiations.

 West has created a monster in Ukraine that is going to destroy Ukraine.
 Millions more will die.